InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

     var timeout = null;
     // Previous timestamp
     var previous = 0;
-    // Empty if options is not passed if (!options) options = {};
+    // Set empty if options is not passed if (!options) options = {};
     // Timer callback function
     var later = function() {
-        // If you set leading, then set previous to zero
+        // If you set `leading`, then set `previous` to zero
-        // The first if statement of the following function is used previous = options.leading === false ?
+        // The first `if` statement of the following function is used previous = options.leading === false ?
 0 : _.now();
-        // The first is prevented memory leaks and the second is judged the following timers when setting timeout to null timeout = null;
+        // The first is prevented memory leaks and the second is judged the following timers when setting `timeout` to null timeout = null;
         result = func.apply(context, args);
         if (!timeout) context = args = null;